 - Your organization's most notable achievements that relate to this proposal.
 Include any awards or special recognition your organization has received.
 Use a bullet format for these accomplishments.

-- Very brief summary of the need statement.
+- A very brief summary of the need statement.

-- Financial information such as overall budget and annual donations.
+- Financial information including overall budget and annual donations.
 Past and current funding from other sources.

 - A brief statement about your board, staff, and volunteers.

-Reassure the reader that you are the organization best suited to carry out the proposed project.
+Reassure the reader that your organization is best suited to carry out the proposed project.
 Don't include information presented elsewhere in the proposal unless it is in abbreviated form.

-Start with your creation story.
-When and why was your charity organized?
+Describe when and why your charity organized.
 In the first or second paragraph, include the mission statement and show how all activities flow from it.
 Spell out your organizational philosophy through the story of how it all began.
 It might go something like this:

 - Preventive health care and education